neilduncan/neilduncan.github.io/_posts/2016-09-27-feature-toggles-with-sitecore.md

 category: Sitecore
 header:
     image: posts/toggles/switches.jpg
-excerpt: How to use feature toggling
+excerpt: How to use feature toggling with Sitecore to enable Continuous Delivery.
 ---

 > "Feature Toggling" is a set of patterns which can help a team to deliver new functionality to users rapidly but safely.